basit1327/Automation-With-Ansible/README.md

-# Automating Server configuration with Ansible
+# Configuring servers with Ansible
 This repository contain ansible playbook that i use for configuring servers (both frontend/backend)